 Riverland Community College

-Riverland is a comprehensive community college inspiring learning for living through a personalized educational environment.
+Riverland is a community college inspiring personal success through education.
 Campuses in Albert Lea, Austin and Owatonna make it convenient to earn the first two years of a bachelor's degree or complete one of more than 50 career program options in accounting, business, business and office technology, construction, computer technology, health, management, manufacturing, service and transportation.